 It is recommended that supplementation of any individual B vitamin is accompanied by a B complex containing other B vitamins as they all work in a team.

 Iron is the most common micronutrient found to be low in pregnant women.
 Iron requirements vary throughout each stage of pre-conception, pregnancy and breastfeeding.

 Sufficient iron levels support healthy ovulation and pre-conception.
 It’s also important to have enough iron at the start of the pregnancy because once conception happens the needs of the growing foetus and the mother’s increased blood volume create an ongoing requirement.
 If iron levels are low the needs of the foetus will override maternal needs and risk of developing iron deficiency is increased.

 During breastfeeding, iron requirements drop below what is needed prior to pregnancy.
 Breastfeeding helps restore iron levels by delaying menstruation so maintaining sufficient iron intake will support healthy stores.

 Dietary sources of iron

 There are two main forms of dietary iron: haem and non-haem.
-Haem iron comes from animal protein and is more absorbable.
-Best sources include organic pasture-fed beef and lamb, wild pork, free range chicken and eggs, fish and mussels.
+Haem iron comes from animal protein and is better absorbed.
+Best sources include organic pasture-fed beef, lamb and pork, free range chicken and eggs, fish and mussels.
 A weekly meal of liver or other organ meats is another concentrated source of dietary iron.

-The absorption rate of plant derived iron is tripled when accompanied by animal protein.
-Vitamin C aids iron absorption so consuming sources of both nutrients at the same time is recommended.
+Vitamin C aids absorption of non-haem iron so consuming sources of both nutrients at the same time is recommended.